aaronogle/rachel/README.md

 # RaCHeL Project
 Started for Rolling Hills Consolidated Library for their childrens computers.

+## Changes
+1/09/2014 - Started building a new client using node-webkit.

 ## Client Install

 Made the install process pretty straight forward.